-The cost of the week-long Anytown session, $300, includes round-trip bus transportation from Tulsa to camp, meals and housing, an Anytown T-shirt, and all workshop materials.
+The cost of the week-long Anytown session, $350, includes round-trip bus transportation from Tulsa and Oklahoma City to camp, meals and housing, an Anytown T-shirt, and all workshop materials.
 Insurance is provided for the camp.
 Scholarship assistance is available.

 The Anytown staff is made up of co- directors experienced in conducting Anytown camps; adult advisors, all community leaders with human relations and communications skills; and college-age counselors, all Anytown alumni, who live with the delegates, provide guidance and facilitate the week’s learning process.

 Here’s what some former delegates have said about Anytown.

 “This has been the best week of my life.
 THANKS, ANYTOWN!”

 “It is an experience that you will ALWAYS remember.”

 “I really want to share this experience with as many people as I can.”

 “I had never known people to love me and treat me like family outside of my race before Anytown.”

 “It is possible for different cultures to live in harmony.
 There is hope!”

 “Anytown has taught me a lot about my own life and what I need to do to improve myself.”